EdJoPaTo/project-below/README.md

 gitBelow fetch
 ```

-Sadly this lacks autocompletion of `git` commands.
-`gitBelow stat<Tab>` does not autocomplete to `gitBelow status`.
+Sadly this approach lacks autocompletion of `git` commands: `gitBelow stat<Tab>` does not autocomplete to `gitBelow status`.
 But this is only an annoyance.

-For commands like `npm` this is not even simple to come up with a useful solution for this.
+For commands like `npm` it's not even simple to come up with a useful solution.
 `find` does not use ignore files and ends up with all the `package.json` files in the `node_modules` folder (which is often a lot).
 `fd` on the other hand uses ignore files but `--exec` is always executed from the working directory from where the command was started.
 `git` for example has `-C` to use another path, but tools like `npm` do not.